CartoDB/mobile-sdk/doc/advanced.md

   **Tip:** The cluster expand feature is useful for small clusters (containing up to four objects inside)

-## API Methods for Clusters
+### API Methods for Clusters

 Clusters are generated dynamically, based on `VectorDataSource` data that loads the map layer.
 If using an API, it works as a unique layer with the `ClusteredVectorLayer` method, and includes the following parameters in the a hierarchal order:

 1. Select the layer `DataSource`

     In most cases,  the `LocalVectorDataSource` function contains all the elements to request the data.
 It is important that the DataSource displays all elements in a layer, and does not limit it to the current map visualization bbox (bounding box)

 2. `ClusterElementBuilder` defines a single method `buildClusterElement`

-### Define data and layer
+### Define Cluster Data and Layer

 <div class="js-TabPanes">
   <ul class="Tabs">